Will-GuiSKJ/Bannerlord.Actus.Purus/Roadmap.md

 ##### Approach
 ###### Attackers
 1. Ranged units are able to attack during approach, with a penalty to AttackAccuracy until invading the settlement
+2. Time of approach depends on availability of siege equipment
+	1. None, fastest
+	2. Ram only, slower
+	3. 1+ Towers, slowest
 ###### Defenders
 1. Ranged units attack with a bonus to AttackAccuracy when targeting attacking units that are outside the walls